 The Toyota Highlander debuted in 2001 as the fifth model in Toyota’s SUV lineup.
-The Highlander was an early example of a crossover vehicle -- an SUV based on a car rather than a truck platform.
-The design delivers carlike on-road handling, ride comfort and easy entry rather than off-road ability.
-Early Highlanders had two rows that would seat five, but by 2004 an available third row increased seating capacity to seven.
+The Highlander was an early example of a crossover vehicle: an SUV based on a car rather than a truck platform.
+The design delivers carlike handling and ride comfort, but lacks true off-road capability.
+Early Highlanders had two rows to seat five people, but by 2004 an available third row increased seating capacity to seven.
 When the third-generation Highlander arrived for 2014, maximum seating increased to eight thanks to a wider third row.
-Still, today’s Highlander trails key competitors in critical areas such as rear passenger and cargo room, as well as tech features like Android Auto and Apple CarPlay smartphone interfaces.
+The current fourth-generation Highlander debuted as a 2020 model.